 Because everyone loves a good party favor, consider what parting gift you’d like to give your guests at the wedding shower.
 This gift can be anything from a super classy token to a silly gag gift.
 You get to give whatever suits your style.

-If your guests love a good glass of wine, help them drink in style by gifting personalized, stemless wine glasses.
+- Personalized wine glass: If your guests love a good glass of wine, help them drink in style by gifting personalized wine glasses.
 You can customize the glasses by choosing the font, font color, and inscription.

 Wedding Shower Food Ideas